Reviewing uniQure N.V. (QURE)'s and Aytu BioScience Inc. (NASDAQ:AYTU)'s results | New Business Observer

 |96.87%

-For the past year uniQure N.V. has stronger performance than Aytu BioScience Inc.
+For the past year uniQure N.V. was more bullish than Aytu BioScience Inc.

 Summary

-uniQure N.V. beats on 8 of the 8 factors Aytu BioScience Inc.
+On 8 of the 10 factors uniQure N.V. beats Aytu BioScience Inc.

 uniQure N.V., a biopharmaceutical company, engages in the discovery, development, and commercialization of gene therapies in the Netherlands.
 The companyÂ’s principle programs include AMT-060, a gene therapy that has completed Phase I/II clinical trial for the treatment of hemophilia B; S100A1, a preclinical product candidate for the treatment of congestive heart failure; and AMT-130 for the treatment of huntington's disease.
 It also provides Glybera, a gene therapy product that has approved for the treatment of patients with lipoprotein lipase deficiency.
 The company has collaboration and license agreements with Bristol-Myers Squibb Company, 4D Molecular Therapeutics, Synpromics, and Chiesi Farmaceutici S.p.A. uniQure N.V. was founded in 1998 and is headquartered in Amsterdam, the Netherlands.